 “This has been a tough summer for you guys.
 There’s been a natural disaster in B.C. this entire summer,” said Lt.-Col. Mike French, addressing the crowd of graduates.
 “While we’re not necessarily celebrating people graduating and getting their wings today… this is still a celebration of your accomplishments to date and those to come, as well.”

 While every cadet in the course passed the written exam this summer, smoky conditions prevented them all from getting enough time in the air.
-As a result, the glider pilot scholarship course has been extended by a week so that cadets can try and get more flying time.
+As a result, the glider pilot scholarship course has been extended by a week, to give cadets more time in the air.

 “Obviously we don’t control the weather,” said 2nd Lt.
 Rebecca Lumley, who is a standards pilot and deputy flight commander with the CCFTC.